Đề ôn thi Đề thi vào lớp 10 Thái Nguyên môn Tiếng Anh - Mã đề TNG-64

 The projector in our classroom is broken.
 We can't watch educational videos.

-1. If the projector in our classroom worked, we could watch educational videos.
+1. If the projector in our classroom worked, we wouldn't watch educational videos.

 2. If the projector in our classroom works, we could watch educational videos.